mattashiho233/AoT-PsyPhyBENCH/README.md

 ## Leaderboard

-We evaluated the following models on AoT-PsyPhyBENCH :
+We evaluated the following models on AoT-PsyPhyBENCH:

-**Proprietary non-reasoning**: GPT-4o and GPT-4.1;
+- 🔒 **Proprietary non-reasoning** — GPT-4o, GPT-4.1

-**proprietary reasoning**: o3, o4-mini, GPT-5, and Gemini-2.5-Pro;
+- 🔒🧠 **Proprietary reasoning** — o3, o4-mini, GPT-5, Gemini-2.5-Pro

-**open-weight non-reasoning**: Qwen2-VL and Qwen2.5-VL;
+- 🟢 **Open-weight non-reasoning** — Qwen2-VL, Qwen2.5-VL

-**open-weight reasoning**: Cosmos-Reason1-7B and QVQ-72B-Preview.
+- 🟢🧠 **Open-weight reasoning** — Cosmos-Reason1-7B, QVQ-72B-Preview

-We test these models across multiple experimental settings, detailed in our paper.
+We evaluate all models across multiple experimental settings, detailed in our paper.

 The table below summarizes current zero-shot setting results on AoT-PsyPhyBENCH.
 All models are evaluated using the official scripts in this repository.
 ## Zero-shot performance